aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/deploy_application.md

 2 directories, 7 files
 ```

-Finally we can push our configuration to AWS CodeCommit:
+Finally we can push our configuration to the Git repository:

 ```bash
 $ (cd ~/environment/gitops && \